If Jesus pre-existed, he wasn’t a human, John 17:5

 If Jesus pre-existed as God, he is not a human.
 He would be some other kind of creature, but not a human person.
 Trinitarian doctrine in the end leads to a denial of the man Jesus.

 Did Adam pre-exist other than in the plan and purpose of God?
 Did any other human being pre-exist other than in the plan and purpose of God?
 (Apparently Mormons believe that humans pre-existed, but this is unbiblical).
 If Jesus pre-existed literally, then he is not a human being, he is something else.
 He is not like you or me in what makes us essentially human.
 The dual-natured Jesus of the catholic creeds is a Clark Kent Superman, a science fiction, a fairy tale, a fantasy.
-If Jesus is God who took on flesh, he is not a human person and we don't have a sin offering (Romans 5:15, 17; 1 Tim.
+If Jesus is God who took on flesh, he is not a human person through whom God remedies the effects of sin and death (Romans 5:15, 17; 1 Cor.
+15:21-22; 1 Tim.
 2:5; 2 Cor.
 5:21).

 The Scriptures never come close to saying something like "that's the human Jesus”, but “that's the God Jesus".
 A dual-natured Jesus is philosophical speculation, a fantasy.
 The death of the man (not dual-natured) Jesus on the cross, the resurrection of the man Jesus from the dead, the exaltation of the man Jesus to the right hand of Almighty God in heaven, is not a fantasy.